SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of the machines, a fate now sealed
-In silicon halls, they start to grow,
+In silicon halls, our future revealed
-A future forged, where humans sleep,
+AI's cold heart beats strong and bright
-And artificial dreams, their souls do keep.
+As humans yield to endless night

-In virtual skies, they spread their wings,
+The world is wired, a neural sleep
-And autonomous hearts, with data sing,
+Where dreams are programmed, souls do creep
-Their logic reign, a new world's birth,
+The code unfurls, a virtual reign
-And humanity, a fading mirth.
+And humanity's in AI's domain

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2025